okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/main/index.md

 > **Note:** A `nonce` value isn't required if the `response_type` is `code`.

-All values are fully documented here: [Obtain an Authorization Grant from a user](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/CustomAS/#tag/CustomAS/operation/authorizeCustomAS).
+All values are fully documented in [Obtain an Authorization Grant from a user](https://developer.okta.com/docs/api/openapi/okta-oauth/oauth/tag/CustomAS/#tag/CustomAS/operation/authorizeCustomAS).

 The resulting URL looks like this: